 There are other approaches to choose from.
 And each of them has its benefits and considerations.
 Therefore, we carefully assess the specific characteristics of the legacy system and the requirements of the predictive analytics solution to determine the most suitable integration strategy for every client.

-Potential Disruption Modelling for Logistics Analytics
+Potential Disruption Modeling for Logistics Analytics

 The logistics business implies diverse risks and disruptions.
 It includes natural disasters, port strikes, cyberattacks, and others.
 Whatever it is, the task of predictive analytics in logistics is to ensure that the fleet will deliver its cargo optimally and cost-effectively.
 For example, predictive analytics platforms collect real-time data about weather conditions and forecast which routes can be affected by natural disasters.

-Given our experience in software development for logistics and a custom brokerage company, we are well aware of the potential disruption modelling importance for the industry.
+Given our experience in software development for logistics and a custom brokerage company, we are well aware of the potential disruption modeling importance for the industry.
 For this goal, we developed a CRM allowing drivers and fleet managers to communicate efficiently.
 Besides a set of paper-free optimization features, it helps drivers select the shortest and safest routes.
 Upon request, our company provides computer vision development solutions that give a leg up on cargo monitoring.

 Enable Predictive Data Analytics in Supply Chain with SPD Technology